proplot-dev/proplot/docs/showcase4.rst

 projections.
 With `~mpl_toolkits.basemap`, labels are possible with all projections.
-Further, the `~matplotlib.axes.Axes.tight_layout` method does not currently detect `cartopy` gridline labels – so when labels are present, the :ref:`Smart tight layout` feature must be automatically disabled.
+Further, the `~matplotlib.axes.Axes.tight_layout` method does not currently detect `cartopy` gridline labels – so when labels are present, the :ref:`Automatic subplot spacing` feature must be automatically disabled.

 Table of cartopy projections
 ----------------------------